-Angiomyolipomas may be single or multiple, round or lobulated fat containing mass lesions, seen more commonly in the right hepatic lobe ref.
+Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe ref.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.

 On non-enhanced CT, angiomyolipoma presents as well defined solid heterogeneous mass containing markedly hypodense area.
-Due to presence of the vascular component, marked enhancement in arterial phase is evident.
-Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in portal vein.
+Due to the presence of the vascular component, marked enhancement in arterial phase is evident.
+Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in the portal vein.

-- may be predominantly low density mass
+- may be predominantly low-density mass

 - portal phase: becomes hypoattenuated